tos-network/emo/docs/config.md

 > This configuration is **NOT** for HTTP Client, it is for HTTP Server – use this ONLY if you want to run your own IPFS gateway.

-`PublicGateways` is a configuration map used for dictionary for customizing gateway behavior on specified hostnames that point at your Kubo instance.
+`PublicGateways` is a configuration map used for dictionary for customizing gateway behavior on specified hostnames that point at your Emo instance.

 It is useful when you want to run [Path gateway](https://specs.ipfs.tech/http-gateways/path-gateway/) on `example.com/ipfs/cid`, and [Subdomain gateway](https://specs.ipfs.tech/http-gateways/subdomain-gateway/) on `cid.ipfs.example.org`,